How to Set Up Facebook Offline Event Tracking to Connect the ROI Dots

-Offline event tracking is just one of the new tools digital marketers will be using in the next year.
+Offline event tracking is just one of the important tools in your digital marketing toolbox.
 Learn to leverage the best Facebook has to offer with our Facebook advertising eBook, where we break down all the need-to-know information about the social network.

 Remember, the easiest way to upload Offline Events is with Hydra, our new data formatting tool.